Kicking off and Administering an Objectives Cycle

 Name & Introduction

-The first element of structure you will want to define is the name of the cycle, any introduction or further guidance, and a time period in which objectives will be taking place in.
+Next, you'll add the name of the cycle, any introduction or further guidance, and a time period in which objectives will be taking place in.
 For the introduction description, there are some useful options to consider here when thinking of objective alignment.
 Skip to that section of this article here.

 Note: You don't need to add participants to an Objectives cycle.
 Merely define your timeline and options, flip the switch, and all active users can start working on goal setting.